 The chilly night air didn’t stand a chance against Elias’ warmth, so he opted to stay in his arms, making no move to get away even as the prince walked over to one of the wooden chairs.

-Elias laughed, sitting on the chair with Andrew in his lap.
+Elias laughed, finally sitting on the chair with Andrew in his lap.
 “You keep asking me how I do things, but do you not think that perhaps a more simple answer would be that this is all real?
 Those are simply the moons we look up to every night.”

+Elias grew silent, no wind or nocturnal animals chiming in to fill the gap of their conversation.
 “I know this is hard,” Elias sighed.
 “But I don’t know how else to prove to you that this isn’t some made-up game, Andrew.
 You’ve flown with me, had magic guide you, and now you’re sitting under an unfamiliar sky.
 Are those things not enough?”

 “Sure, why not?
 If I’m going to be here a while, then I might as well.
 But I doubt you’ll want to play the stuff I’m into.
 It’d definitely ruin the illusion.”
 Andrew yawned, turning so that his face was pressed against Elias’ chest.
-The soft material of the shawl seemed to call to him, and he wasn’t one to shy away from comfortable things.
+The soft material of the shawl called to him, and he wasn’t one to shy away from comfortable things.
 “I might need something a little fancier to wear for that, though.
 Unless you don’t mind your guest looking like I just rolled out of bed.”

 “We can go into town tomorrow and find clothes for you to wear during your stay here.”